QiuYukang/5G-LENA/doc/source/nr-module.rst

 to the largest slot length.
 To address that, NR enables FDM of numerologies through different BWPs, to address the trade-off between latency and throughput for different types of traffic by physically dividing the bandwidth in two or more BWPs.
-In Figure \ref{fig:bwps}, we illustrate an example of FDM of numerologies.
+In Figure :ref:`fig-bwp`, we illustrate an example of FDM of numerologies.
 The channel is split into two BWPs that accommodate the two numerologies multiplexed in frequency domain.
 The total bandwidth :math:`B` is then divided into two parts of bandwidth :math:`B_u` for URLLC and :math:`B_e` for eMBB, so that :math:`B_u+B_e \le B`.

-.. _fig-frame-structure:
+.. _fig-bwp:

 .. figure:: figures/bwp.*
    :align: center
    :scale: 80 %

    FDM of numerologies example

 In the 'NR' module, the user can configure FDM bands statically before the simulation starts.
 This is a critical design assumption based on two main reasons.